Truro City FC Official Website

 On this same day, at a meeting which took place in the city at the Royal Hotel, the CCFA was formed.

-City’s first ever recorded match took place at Truro College on October 4, 1889 with the side prevailing 7-1 and just six years later, a first of 15 Cornwall Senior Cups to date was secured.
-Truro defeated Launceston 5-0.
+City’s first ever recorded match took place at Truro College on October 4, 1889 with the side prevailing 7-1 against Penzance and just six years later, a first of 15 Cornwall Senior Cups to date was secured.
+Truro defeated Launceston 5-1.

 After initially playing league games in the Plymouth & District League, Truro joined the newly formed Cornwall Senior League in 1931.
 However, just three years later, in 1934, they re-joined the P&D League owing to a dispute over travelling expenses.